FAQ for Faculty

 If the course syllabus mandates that students who miss a test can not receive a make-up then that is the policy to which all students can be held.
 However, if a student requires testing accommodations that prevent him or her from testing at the same time and place as the rest of the class, they can not be penalized for this alone.
 If they miss the alternate date and time that has been established, then they are liable for the same repercussions as a student who missed the in-class exam.

-It is the responsibility of a student who experiences a disability to initiate contact with the DSS Coordinator every semester to secure updated accommodations.
-The student must also provide appropriate documentation to DSS.
+It is the responsibility of a student who experiences a disability to initiate contact with a DS staff member every semester to secure updated accommodations.
+The student must also provide appropriate documentation to DS.